Explainable AI for microseismic event detection: Results

 \subsection{SHAP Highlights Key Features and Component Contributions}

 The SHAP analysis demonstrated distinct variations in the reliance of PhaseNet on each component for classifying P- and S-phases.
-Table~\ref{tab:shap_summary} shows the average absolute Shapley values with confidence intervals and the percentage of cases in which each component is the most important.
-For P-class detections on signal windows, the vertical (Z) component has the biggest effect, with a mean contribution of 0.30 and being the most important in 50\% of cases.
+Table~\ref{tab:shap_summary} shows the average absolute Shapley values with confidence intervals and the percentage of cases in which each component is the most important (frequently dominant). \chreplaced{For P-class detections on signal windows, the vertical (Z) component has the biggest effect, with a mean contribution of 0.30 and a dominance frequency of 49.7\% (reported as ``\% Dominant'' in Table~\ref{tab:shap_summary}).
+This indicates that PhaseNet primarily uses vertical ground motion to identify P-wave arrivals.
+For S-class detections, the horizontal components (E and N) are more important, with mean absolute SHAP values of 0.36 and 0.33 and dominance frequencies of 50.5\% and 45.6\%, respectively. }{For P-class detections on signal windows, the vertical (Z) component has the biggest effect, with a mean contribution of 0.30 and being the most important in 50\% of cases.
 This proves that PhaseNet primarily uses vertical ground motion to find P-wave arrivals.
-For S-class detections, on the other hand, the horizontal components (E and N) are more important, with mean SHAP values of 0.36 and 0.33, and they are the most common in 46–51\% of cases.
-This is what seismologists expect, since S-wave energy is mostly recorded on horizontals.
+For S-class detections, on the other hand, the horizontal components (E and N) are more important, with mean SHAP values of 0.36 and 0.33, and they are the most common in 46–51\% of cases.} This is what seismologists expect, since S-wave energy is mostly recorded on horizontals.